aseure/blog/textbundles/2020-09-01 - Accepts or discards all changes on Git conflicts.textbundle/text.md

 In case you're wondering: no, git authors are not mad men who just want their users to suffer every time they use `rebase`.
 The real reason is consistency.

-Let's perform a rebase from our previous example using the `git rebase master` command (supposing we started from the `feat` branch) to understand why `ours` and `theirs` worked in oppositely.
+Let's perform a rebase from our previous example using the `git rebase master` command (supposing we started from the `feat` branch) to understand why `ours` and `theirs` work oppositely.

 When conflicts arise during a rebase, you would have to specify `-X theirs` to force git to resolve conflicts by applying `feat` branch changes.
 Conversely, if your goal is to resolve the conflicts by always using the changes from the base branch, you would need to use `-X ours`.